 Chase has upped the ante if you are in the market for a 0% balance transfer card.
-Called Slate® from Chase, the card offers a broad range of benefits including a 0% APR introductory rate for 15 months on both purchases and balance transfers.
-What sets the card apart, however, is that there is no balance transfer fee.
+Called Chase Slate, the card offers a broad range of benefits including a 0% APR introductory rate for 15 months on both purchases and balance transfers.
+What sets the card apart, however, is that there is no balance transfer fee for balance transfers within the first 60 days of account opening.
 The card also has no annual fee, so this is as close to free money as you can get.

 As with most credit cards today, Chase uses a tiered pricing structure with this card.
-This means that the interest rate applied to the Slate® from Chase depends on the applicant’s credit history and credit score.
-Chase uses three tiers, called Elite, Premium and Standard pricing.
+This means that the interest rate applied to the Chase Slate depends on the applicant’s credit history and credit score.

 Blueprint is a feature introduced by Chase to help cardholders better manage their accounts.
 With Blueprint, you have four different options that may prove very helpful:

 Full Pay: With Full Pay, you can select those categories of purchases that you will pay off in full each month.
 When you pay them off in full each month, you won’t be charged interest on those purchases, even if you have other balances on the card that are not part of Full Pay.
 Here is Chase’s description of Full Pay: